 If your baby is crying, you can still try patting.
-If she’s very upset, it’s OK to stop and give her a cuddle.
+Sometimes babies will seem to reach a crying ‘peak’ before eventually settling off to sleep.
+If he’s very upset, it’s OK to stop and give him a cuddle.

 If nothing seems to be working, and you start to feel angry or distressed, it’s best to leave your baby in the cot.
 Walk away and take a moment to calm yourself.
 It won’t hurt your baby to cry for a short time.

 This short video demonstration takes you through essential tips to help settle a crying baby.
 It outlines a checklist of common things that can upset a baby and cause crying.
 You can check whether your baby is hungry, tired or uncomfortable and whether the conditions are right for settling.